ivanred6/Blackjack/README.md

 ![Gameplay Demo](images/demo.gif)

 ## Running the Program
-Linux users can run the game by typing python3 blackjack.py in the terminal.
+Users can run the game by typing ``python3 blackjack.py`` in the terminal.

 ## Game Objective